isomerpages/dis-dotc/_wip/Kicking Off BuildTogether Hackathon 2025.md

 <p>Building on the success of the inaugural Hackathon 2024, BuildTogether
 Hackathon 2025 promises to deliver even more digital solutions for the Singapore Armed Forces (SAF).
-Last year’s event brought together users and developers across the SAF, emphasizing the motto: "For the SAF, by the SAF."
+Last year’s event brought together users and developers across the SAF, emphasising the motto: "For the SAF, by the SAF."
 This year, we aim to continue this collaboration, tackling new challenges and advancing innovation even further.</p>
 <p><strong><u>Building on 2024's Success</u></strong>